AN 7.67. The Simile of the Fort

 (2) Just like a king’s frontier fort has much rice and barley stored up for the delight, relief, and comfort of its inhabitants, and in order to ward off foreigners, noble disciples—for their own delight, relief, and comfort, and in order to reach extinguishment—when the moving and holding subside, attain the second jhana, where the mind is confident within and at one, not moving or holding on, so there is just delight and bliss caused by the unification.

-(3) Just like a king’s frontier fort has many other edibles stored up for the delight, relief, and comfort of its inhabitants, and in order to ward off foreigners, noble disciples—for their own delight, relief, and comfort, and in order to reach extinguishment—when the delight fades away too, attain the third jhana, where even-minded, alert, and aware, they themselves experience just bliss, which the noble ones describe as blissful abiding, even-minded and alert.
+(3) Just like a king’s frontier fort has many other edibles stored up for the delight, relief, and comfort of its inhabitants, and in order to ward off foreigners, noble disciples—for their own delight, relief, and comfort, and in order to reach extinguishment—when the delight fades away too, attain the third jhana, where even-minded, mindful, and aware, they personally experience just bliss, described by the noble ones as blissful abiding, even-minded and mindful.

 Those are the four jhanas—elevated states of mind and blissful abidings in this very life—which they obtain as they please, without trouble or difficulty.